 Old Cottonwood Creek Trail fizzles out on the hillside north of Cirque Lake, so picking it up is a little tricky.
 If you descend from Cirque Peak, circle to the north side of the lake.
 About eighty yards from the east end, turn left and head up the hillside.
 Once you find the trail, it is easy to follow down to South Fork Lake and out to Horseshoe Meadow.

-To get to Cirque Peak: Make your way to Horseshoe Meadow and set out on either Cottonwood Pass Trail, Old Cottonwood Creek Trail, or Cottonwood Lakes Trail.
+To reach Cirque Peak: Make your way to Horseshoe Meadow and set out on either Cottonwood Pass Trail, Old Cottonwood Creek Trail, or Cottonwood Lakes Trail.

 Trailhead address: Horseshoe Meadows Road, Inyo National Forest, Lone Pine, CA 93545